medford-group/bdqm-vip/syllabus.md

 expertise from computational and physical sciences, and students from computer science, electrical engineering, industrial & systems engineering, chemical engineering, chemistry, physics, and materials science.
-The VIP course consists of three sub-teams:
+The VIP course consists of sub-teams with research topics developed by graduate students in the Medford group:

 -   Training (led by Logan Brabson): All new students must complete a training program that involves the basics of high-performance computing, common quantum-mechanical techniques